lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 <img src="/uploads/calendar-1.png" style="border:0px;"/>

 Marketing pushes under my control, such as publicizing blog posts and launches, are therefore always scheduled in the first few days of the month.
-Once I switched over to this method, my Plaid bills has gone down significantly and that's always a reason to celebrate!
+When I switched over to this method, my next Plaid bill went down for the first time.

 ## Merging marketing and engineering for a combo win